Vonshad/Offensive_Sec/EN_writeups/linux/Mirai_HTB.md

 ## **Step 3 : EXPLOITATION**

-> Using the newly found credentials, we SSH in the machine and snag the user flag.
+> Using the newly found credentials, we SSH in the machine.

 ### *Using SSH to get in the machine*

 Now, there is no real way to justify such a lack of security.
-Being able to just SSH into a machine using default credentials is, plainly put, very bad.
+Being able to simply SSH into a machine using default credentials is, plainly put, very bad.
 However, we aren't blue team today, so we should be very happy about this little gift.

 Let's try getting in the machine.